Are Long Term Bonds a Good Investment Now? (Late November 2024)

 It is important to understand that the return on a long-term zero-coupon government bond that will be held to maturity is precisely known at the purchase date.

-In the past few decades, long-term zero-coupon bonds have provided excellent returns.
+From 1980 to 2020, long-term zero-coupon bonds provided excellent returns.
 A zero-coupon twenty-year U.S. government bond purchased in 1982 and held to maturity in 2002 ultimately returned precisely its initial yield which was about 14%.
 A zero-coupon twenty-year U.S. government bond purchased in December 2000 and held to maturity in December 2020 returned precisely its initial yield which was about 5.6%.

 Regular bonds, in contrast, pay annual annual or semi-annual interest.
 A regular bond issued in 1982 and paying 14% annually ended up returning something less than 14% over its life since the annual interest payments (of $140 per $1000 bond) would have been reinvested each year at prevailing interest rates that turned out to be below 14%.

-A new zero-coupon twenty-year U.S. government bond purchased today and held to its maturity in February 2041 will return precisely its initial yield which is currently about 1.8%.
-A regular 20-year bond paying annual interest will also return something very close to its initial 1.8% yield over its life.
-This is because the 1.8% annual interest payments are so small ($18 per year on a $1000 bond) that it won’t matter much what interest rate those annual interest payments are reinvested at.
+A new zero-coupon twenty-year U.S. government bond purchased today and held to its maturity in November 2044 will return precisely its initial yield which is currently about 4.5%.
+A regular 20-year bond paying annual interest will return something different than a 4.5% yield over its life depending on the future interest rates that the annual interest payments can be re-invested at.

 Historic results for all 20 calendar year holding periods

-The following graph shows the rolling 20-year returns from the S&P 500 and from a 20-year bond index fund for all 20 (calendar) year periods ending 1945 through 2020.
-(So a series of 20-year periods beginning at the start of each year from 1926 through 2001.)
+The following graph shows the rolling 20-year returns from a 20-year bond index fund for all 20 (calendar) year periods ending 1945 through 2024 – note that 2024 uses data through October.
+(So a series of 20-year periods beginning at the start of each year from 1926 through 2005.)
 Note that a 20-year bond index fund would sell the bonds annually (for a capital gain or loss) and reinvest in new 20 year bonds in order to maintain a constant approximate 20 year maturity.
 The graph also includes what the 20-year bond interest rate was at the start of those periods.
-We also already know the interest rate at the start of the 20 year periods that will end in 2021 through 2040.
+We also already know the interest rate at the start of the 20 year periods that will end in 2025 through 2044.
 And we graph that because the returns from the bond index are likely to track that beginning interest rate fairly closely.

 In the 20 year periods that ended in 2001 through 2020, investing in a 20-year U.S. bond index fund would have provided a return that was very similar to and occasionally higher than the return from stocks over the same 20 years.

-It seems quite likely that when the returns from holding stocks for 20 years starting at the beginning of all the years from 2002 through to 2021 (and ending 2021 through 2040) are ultimately known, we will see that the blue stock line will almost always be above the red bond line.
-Based on how stocks have already done in the past 20 years, it seems clear that the blue line in the graph above is headed higher for periods ended 2021 through 2040 (unless stocks really crater).
-And the return from the 20-year bond index fund is going to track down because the starting bond yields were so much lower.
+It seems quite likely that when the returns from holding stocks for 20 years starting at the beginning of all the years from 2002 through to 2022 (and ending 2021 through 2041) are ultimately known, we will likely see the return from the 20-year bond index fund track down because the starting bond yields were so much lower.
+And then for 20-year bond investments started at the beginning of 2023 or 2024 and ending 2042 and 2043, we will see the bond returns recover to above 4%.

 Why did 20-year long-term government bonds provide unexpectedly good returns for most investment periods starting since about 1982?